Aug 29

 Product Overview

 The k-Briq by Kenoteq is an innovative brick made from 90% construction waste.
-It is designed to generate less than a tenth of the carbon emissions of a standard brick, making it one of the most eco-friendly options available.
+It is designed to generate less than a tenth of the carbon emissions of a standard brick, making it one of the most interesting options available.

 Sustainability Performance